What is an Internship?

 The course grade is based on the following:

-- the number of hours completed at the workplace (required minimum must be met to receive credit) Time log is kept by the student of cumulative hours over a semester.
+- logging the number of hours completed at the workplace (required minimum must be met to receive credit)

 - evaluation by mentor/site supervisor